 This caravan only has one chef who works tirelessly to make sure that not only is the food served fast but in the best possible condition.
 So nothing is pre-cooked and kept under lights or in warmers.

 This didn’t sit well with one customer who complained that his wait of 15 minutes was too long and could he cancel his order.
 He claimed it was unacceptable to wait that long for a burger.
 Chef explained in a professional manner that he was working alone and that all orders are cooked to order.
 Seriously 15 minutes isn’t a long time to wait.
 Before I could say anything to this jerk a few of the others in line before me voiced their disbelief at the guy and he left pretty quickly.

 We all placed our orders and watched while chef worked his magic.
 I chose a bacon and beef burger which made from locally sourced ingredients and with laverbread included for a Welsh twist.
 We also tried the lobster sandwich with black (lava) butter, which was sensation.
 I can’t recommend the food highly enough and its clear to see why it’s won national awards.

 For dessert we had a slice of ginger cake, again made with lava, which must have been popular as it was the last one of the day.

 Hats off to the chef here, working remotely always presents challenges and they intensify when you work alone.

-During our time in Tenby for Ironman Wales and for our time on the west and south coasts, we used AirBnB to search for family apartments and farm stays with great success.
-If you use our link to sign up for AirBnb using our affiliate link, you qualify for a special discount.
+During our time in Tenby for Ironman Wales and for our time on the west and south coasts, we booked family apartments and farm stays online using Booking dot com.